A-User-s-Discord-Themes/Rain/README.md

 A discord theme specifically made for its splash screen
 ![Preview](https://cdn.discordapp.com/attachments/539180316447997974/719038594005598278/ezgif.com-video-to-gif_1.gif)

+## Settings
+Currently you can acess the settings only opening `splash.css` and modifying the values.

 ## Installation
 Before installing the theme, make sure that you have powercord installed.
 [Instructions here](https://powercord.dev/installation).
 Second, run the following commands on terminal: